LLNL/ExaCA/README.md

-# LLNL-CODE- 821827
+# ExaCA
-# Exascale-capable cellular automaton for nucleation and grain growth (ExaCA)
+# An exascale-capable cellular automaton for nucleation and grain growth
 ExaCA is a cellular automata (CA) code for grain growth under additive manufacturing conditions by ExaAM within the Exascale Computing Project.